szu-advtech/AdvTech/2022/07-陆文胜 指导老师-廖好/evaluate/ROUGE-1.5.5/README.txt

     file.
 The input format of the summary files are specified using the "-z INPUT-FORMAT" option.
 The INPUT-FORMAT can be SEE, SPL, ISI or SIMPLE.
-When "-z" is specified, ROUGE assumed that the ROUGE evaluation configuration file is a file list with each evaluation instance per line in the following format:
+When "-z" is specified, ROUGE assumed that the ROUGE evalution configuration file is a file list with each evaluation instance per line in the following format:

 peer_path1 model_path1 model_path2 ... model_pathN